SvenSerneels/ppdire/README.md

 -   `y`, numpy vector or 1D matrix, either as `arg` directly or as `kwarg`
 -   `h`, int.
 Overrides `n_components` for an individual call to `fit`.
 Use with caution.
 -   `dmetric`, str.
 Distance metric used internally.
 Defaults to `'euclidean'`
--   `ndir`, int.
-Number of directions to be calculated in grid plane.
-A higher value increase the quality of the solution.
--   `maxiter`, int.
-Maximal number of iterations allowed for convergence.
--   `compression`, bool.
-Whether to SVD compress data if they are flat (p>n).
 -   `mixing`, bool.
 Return mixing matrix?
--   `regopt`, str.
-Which type of regression to apply for regression of y onto the x scores.
-Defaults to `'OLS'`.
-Other options are `'robust'` (calls `sprm.rm`) or `'quantile'` (calls `statsmodels.regression.quantreg`).
-Further parameters to these methods can be passed on as additional `kwargs`.
+-   Further parameters to the regression methods can be passed on here as additional `kwargs`.

 Ancillary functions